Recognized by Deloitte Technology Fast 50™ awards

 • Each municipality establishes the rates for the municipal portion of the tax.

-• The Minister of Finance established the rates for the education portion of the tax and help fund Ontario’s elementary and secondary education system.
+• The Minister of Finance established the rates for the education portion of the tax, which helps fund Ontario’s elementary and secondary education systems.

 Property taxes are calculated using the Current Value Assessment of a property, as determined by the Municipal Property Assessment Corporation (MPAC), multiplying it by the combined municipal and education tax rates for the applicable property class.